jay8park/mahjong/README.md

   - call to client: won, message
 - reset
   - data: room (string) -- room name
-  - descr: reset game room's field, e.g. tiles, discarded, etc. to prep in the case the players want to play again
+  - descr: reset game room's field, e.g. tiles, discarded, etc. to prep in the case the players want to play again; also removes players from the players list

 Helper Functions
  - createRoom